-On August 21, 2019, the Group received zakat assessments from GAZT for the years 2011 to 2015, claiming zakat differences totaling Saudi Riyals 25.6 million as compared to zakat paid for those years.
-The Group objected to those assessments and filed an appeal letter in due time.
-Early 2020, The Group received a notification from GAZT that the appeal had been rejected and accordingly the Group escalated the case to the General Secretariat of Tax Committees "GSTC" in due time.
-Both the Group and GAZT communicated their views to GSTC in due time.
-The Group believes it has valid grounds to rebut these zakat assessments and concluded that there is no need to adjust zakat provision.
-Zakat returns for the years ended December 31, 2016 to 2018 are still under review by the GAZT.
+The Group also received zakat assessments from ZATCA for the years 2016 to 2018, claiming zakat differences totaling Saudi Riyals 35.9 million as compared to zakat paid for those years.
+The Group duly objected to those assessments and escalated the case to the General Secretariat of Tax Committees "GSTC" in due time and the case is still under way.